demibit/stable-toolkit/README.md

 - Move images from directory to directory with a few clicks
 - Add folders and move images between them
-  - _Source_ type folders are typically the output folders of the web-ui. (eg. _\web-ui\outputs\img2img-images_)
-  - _Index_ type folders are typically your own defined folders.
-  - Moving from a _Source_ type folder to an _Index_ type folder will randomize the image's name
-  - Works with any folder that has .png files in it
-  - If the image has chunks in the format of the web-ui's, your images can get automatically tagged
+  - If the image has chunks in the format of the web-ui's, it will be automatically tagged
 - Easily view and sort your images into different folders, or tags
   - Create your tags ("cats" or "dogs")
   - If your positive prompt has these words in it, your image will automatically be tagged with it